inbn/a-by-no-means-exhaustive-inclusive-design-checklist/README.md

     - Ensure all interactive elements have a clear, unambiguous `:focus` state, preferrably different from the `:hover` state.
 If removing the browser-default focus outline, an alternative is required.

-    - Links should have `text-decoration: underline;` (at least in body copy) and colour should be used as a redundant cue. i.e. not the sole indicator that an element is a link.
+    - Links should have `text-decoration: underline;` (at least in body copy) and colour should be used as a redundant cue. i.e. not the only way of indicating that an element is a link.

 6. Does all text meet the minimum contrast ratio?

-    - For **AA**, text and images of text have a contrast ratio of at least 4.5:1.
-Large text, 24px or 18.66px bold, has a contrast ratio of at least 3:1.
+    - To meet **AA**, text and images of text should have a contrast ratio of at least 4.5:1.
+Large text, above 24px or 18.66px bold, should have a contrast ratio of at least 3:1.

-    - For **AAA**, text and images of text have a contrast ratio of at least 7:1.
-Large text, 24px or 18.66px bold, has a contrast ratio of at least 4.5:1.
+    - For **AAA**, text and images of text should have a contrast ratio of at least 7:1.
+Large text, above 24px or 18.66px bold, should have a contrast ratio of at least 4.5:1.

+    - In addition to contrast ratio requirements, be aware of ['vibrating' colour combinations](https://accessibility.psu.edu/color/brightcolors/) (e.g. bright red text on a bright blue background); some of these combinations may pass the minimum contrast ratio, but can still cause users discomfort.

 7. Is site still usable when zoomed in?